 The dosage of epinephrine can repeat every 5–15 minutes for up to 3 doses, depending on the clinical picture.
 Record the patient’s reaction, the medications, and the health care provided to the patient, and the name of the personnel who administer the drug.

 An interprofessional team of scientists and healthcare professionals produces vaccines.
 Once the FDA approves the vaccines, it can be manufactured a large scale by biotechnologists.
 In the healthcare setting a pediatrician or family doctor orders or restricts the use of the immunization in a child.
-Nurses carry out the immunization procedure.
-Side effects of the vaccines can monitor by primary care physicians.
+Nurses or pharmacists often carry out the immunization procedure.
+Side effects of the vaccines can monitor by primary care physicians, pharmacists, and nurses.
 The emergency service plays a vital role in cases of allergic reactions including anaphylaxis where it brings together primary health care services with secondary or tertiary healthcare institutions.

 |||Rauch S,Jasny E,Schmidt KE,Petsch B, New Vaccine Technologies to Combat Outbreak Situations.
 Frontiers in immunology.
 2018 [PubMed PMID: 30283434]|